The Bachelor of Arts in French

 Total Course Requirements for the Bachelor's Degree: 120 units

-See "Requirements for the Bachelor's Degree" in The University Catalog for complete details on general degree requirements.
+See "Requirements for the Bachelor's Degree" in the University Catalog for complete details on general degree requirements.
 A minimum of 40 units, including those required for the major, must be upper division.

 A suggested Major Academic Plan (MAP) has been prepared to help students meet all graduation requirements within four years.
-Please request a plan from your major adviser or view it and other current advising information on the CSU, Chico Web.
+Please request a plan from your major advisor or view it and other current advising information on the CSU, Chico Web.

 General Education Requirements: 48 units

-See "General Education Requirements" in The University Catalog and The Class Schedule for the most current information on General Education Requirements and course offerings.
+See "General Education Requirements" in the University Catalog and the Class Schedule for the most current information on General Education Requirements and course offerings.
 The course requirements marked below with an asterisk (*) may also be applied toward General Education.

 Cultural Diversity Course Requirements: 6 units

-See "Cultural Diversity" in The University Catalog.
+See "Cultural Diversity" in the University Catalog.
 Most courses taken to satisfy these requirements may also apply to General Education.